ospalh/anki-addons/pages/Add note id.md

 status: working
 status_color: green
 status_text_color: white
-abstract: The first field of cards should be unique.
-To make sure this is the case, this add-on adds a unique number to fields called `Note ID`.
+abstract: "The first field of cards should be unique.
+To make sure this is the case, this add-on adds a unique number to fields called `Note ID`."
 subtitle: Make all cards unique
 first_image: Note%20ID.png
+first_caption: "Name the first field is called Note ID"
-first_alt: The first field is called Note ID
+first_alt: "Name the first field is called Note ID"
 ankiweb_id: 1672832404

 A fix to the problem of synonyms.